Palo Santo (Bursera graveolens)

 Without frequent rain, the water will quickly evaporate and thus the different species of plants have developed a range of strategies to survive the dry season.

-The Palo Santo simply drops the leaves – just like the deciduous forests of Europe.
+The palo santo (Bursera graveolens) simply drops the leaves – just like the deciduous forests of Europe.
 The difference being sub-zero temperatures and little daylight and hot weather and no water.

 It’s interesting to see how evenly they are distributed.